-What is a Landing Page or a Starting Page?
+What is a Landing Page or a Start Page?

-For most analytics tools, though, a landing page is the first visited page in a session.
+For most analytics tools, though, a landing page is the first visited page of a session.

-As the metric name suggests, the landing page is the starting page where the visitors first land on your website - and it is not necessarily the home page.
+As the metric name suggests, the landing page is the start page where the visitors first land on your website - and it is not necessarily the home page.

-Various analytics tools may call a Landing Page, in different ways: Starting Page, Entry page, or Entrance Page.
+Various analytics tools may call a Landing Page different names: Start Page, Entry page, or Entrance Page.